Beyond the Carnot limit: work extraction via an entropy battery: Discussion

 It must be re-iterated that this increase in energy efficiency comes at the cost of spin labor, with the generalized work of the battery being

-where $|\mathcal{L}|=|\mathcal{Q}_{\text{batt}}|$.
-The generalized efficiency of the battery when considering all resource costs therefore returns to the Carnot efficiency limit $\eta=1-|Q_\text{batt}|/|Q_\text{env}|$.
+where $|\mathcal{L}|=|\mathcal{Q}_s|$.
+The generalized efficiency of the battery when considering all resource costs therefore returns to the Carnot efficiency limit $\eta=1-|Q_C|/|Q_H|$, which proves that the entropy battery does not gain a `free-lunch'.
 Eq.\eqref{eq: Energy efficiency of battery} is therefore the \textit{energetic} efficiency of the battery.
-If the initial preparation of spin labor within the battery requires energy, and if this energy cost is equal to the energy saved during the entropy transfer process in the unitary heat engine, then the entropy battery would not have an advantageous net energy efficiency.
-However, charging spin-polarized reservoirs does not necessarily require an energy input.
-Naturally occurring sources of spin coherence can instead be used to re-polarize the reservoir, analogously to how we currently use natural cold energetic baths to cool hot ensembles (from an entropic perspective).
+If the initial preparation of spin labor within the battery requires energy, and if this energy cost is equal to the energy saved during the operation of the entropy battery, then the entropy battery would not have an advantageous net energy efficiency.
+However, re-polarising spin reservoirs does not necessarily require an energy input, as naturally occurring sources of spin coherence can instead be used to re-polarize the reservoir.
 Consequently, the entropy battery now has an additional advantage: it extends the range of usable natural resources for energetic work extraction beyond energy alone.

-Further, the unitary heat engine that couples the external energy and internal spin degrees of freedom is controllable in the sense that it can be switched on/off.
+The unitary operation that couples the external energy and internal spin degrees of freedom is also controllable.
 Combining this controllability with the assumed mutual independence of the spin degree of freedom, the state of `charge' of the battery would remain approximately constant even in an energetically hot environment.
 This makes the entropy battery useful in applications that require such controllability, with it effectively performing the job of a conventional battery, all the while storing not energy, but information in the form of coherence when charged.
-Such a device could find broad applications, improving the energy efficiency of conventional batteries, power plants, and vehicles, while also enabling new methods of heat storage and refrigeration.
-Since the battery can, in principle, be charged using naturally occurring sources of quantum coherence in arbitrary conserved quantities, it opens the way to a future in which information itself becomes the only resource, a resource that can be controllably exchanged between conserved quantities as desired.
+With this coherence stored across multiple conserved quantities but within the same $N_{\text{res}}$ particles, then a battery of this kind could in principal extract more energetic work per particle than storable by conventional batteries.